 Istanbul is a huge city, with a population of over 15 million and countless tourists visiting at any one time.
 Packed with amazing historical sights and attractions, a beautiful blend of old and new, and of course, plenty of shopping, great nightlife, and fantastic food to be enjoyed, this is a city that everyone must visit at least once.

-The regular risk of pickpocketing is obviously increased in a city like Istanbul.
-Especially places like Sultanahmet and Taksim, where the majority of tourists can be found milling around, distracted by the amazing things they’re seeing, are vulnerable to this nuisance.
+The regular risk of pickpocketing is increased in a city like Istanbul.
+Especially places like Sultanahmet and Taksim, where most tourists can be found milling around, distracted by the fantastic things they’re seeing, are vulnerable to this nuisance.